ktwwong/rocketJumpMan/README.md

 2. the ranking page is prepared, I am going to add it in
 3. the opening video is added. (fulfill the Video requirement?!)
 4. the UI menu is created, very simple one XD
+5. the game audio is added to the game, just don't have bgm yet
+6. the hint in game can already hide overtime!!!

 __Oops!!__
 Yea I know, the rocket fire and fuel(energy bar) is not added, this is the feature I really want to add, but I have to fulfill the project requirement first, I hope that I still have time to add these funny feature in this game:)

+201804150602 nite update:
+haha I am still working on this thing, I afraid that I can't able to do many thing within time after I fall asleep, also work hard until now, most of the game feature is created, the game flow is well.
+But still the rocket fuel haven't add yet, tomorrow still need to face the document work...afraid that I can't add in this stuff in game, sorry guys...:'(